nuxeo-sandbox/nuxeo-labs-studio/webui/README.md

 --- | ---
 `retention` | Helpers to get you started with [nuxeo-retention](https://github.com/nuxeo-sandbox/nuxeo-retention) `toggleable-form` | Toggable `paper-card` that displays the Metadata or Edit layout of the passed document, as appropriate.
+`trk-metrics` | A somewhat generic module for analytics; generate a bunch of data and visualize it `workflow-status` | Workflow status listing

 ## Building